-6. Air drying clothes is the most gentle method and helps prevent shrinkage.
+6. Allowing clothes to air dry is the most gentle method and helps prevent shrinkage.
 For loosely woven fabrics or knits, drying the garment on a flat surface will also prevent stretching.

 7. If you can't air dry clothes, use lower heat settings on the dryer and remove the clothes while slightly damp and allow them to finish air drying.
 Excessive heat is hard on fabrics.

-How Do I Shrink Clothes or Stretch Clothes to Make Them Fit?
+Shrinking Clothes or Stretching Clothes to Make Them Fit

-I occasionally get a question from a reader who found the perfect outfit but it is too big and they want to know how to shrink it to fit.
-To shrink something, do the reverse of the recommendations listed above-use hot water, lots of agitation, and a hot dryer.
+We occasionally get a question from a reader who has found the perfect outfit but it is too big and he or she wants to know how to shrink it to fit.
+To shrink something, do the reverse of the recommendations listed above: use hot water, lots of agitation, and a hot drying cycle.

-WARNING: This technique will not turn out well!
-Neither you, nor I, can predict how much or in which direction a garment will shrink.
-If you found the perfect outfit but it's too big, take it to a professional tailor to have it altered to fit.
+- This technique may not turn out well.
+No one can predict how much or in which direction a garment will shrink.
+If you found the perfect outfit but it is too big, take it to a professional tailor to have it altered to fit.

 For shrunken woolen sweaters, rewashing and reshaping may save the sweater.

-For woven cottons, pressing with a hot iron will flatten the fibers that have tightened up and sometimes add a bit of room to the body or length to a sleeve.
+For woven cotton or linen clothes, pressing with a hot iron will flatten the fibers that have tightened up and sometimes add a bit of room to the body or length to a sleeve.